dmlc/dgl/apps/life_sci/README.md

 - MDTraj
     - We recommend installation with `conda install -c conda-forge mdtraj`.
 For alternative ways of installation, see the [official documentation](http://mdtraj.org/1.9.3/installation.html).

+## Example Usage

+Currently we provide examples for molecular property prediction, generative models and protein-ligand binding affinity prediction.
+See the examples folder for details.